Model Reconciliation «Prev Next»

 The scenarios are initially very high level.
 In fact, they should describe only what is visible to an actor from outside the system.
 When the sequence diagrams are drafted, there are really only two objects, the actor and the system.
 In the second iteration, you add the resources that the system uses to accomplish the events assigned to it.
 During design, this same process will continue as you add the software classes.
 You will replace the actor with user interface objects, and replace the "system" object with the software control and interface classes that make up the software.

-Sequence diagram: more detailed than scenarios
+Sequence diagram are more detailed than Scenarios

 Invariably, the sequence diagram will become more detailed than the scenarios.
 The goals and the audiences are different.
 The scenarios are targeted at users outside the system.
 The sequence diagrams are targeted at describing the system and its internal resources.